aschiavoni/mamajamas-design/README.md

   close modal and hide tooltips.
 (Uses simplemodal framework)
 - DES-164: builst-list.html — Clicking "Choose" in the "Towel" row activates choose modal.
 Updated rating graphics to use stars instead of eggs.
 Updated modal to use Simplemodal framework.

+Nov 6
+- DES-147: Added privacy settings status and collapsible panel to the Shared List Preview screen.
+  Icon and text should show current setting.
+When user clicks radio buttons to changes the setting, the change should be reflected in the privacy setting status (icon and text) above.
+Settings saved when user clicks "Save" Please see: shared-list-preview.html, shared-list-preview_mj.html, shared-list-preview_rg.html
+- DES-149: New "My Settings" page, accessible from the upper-right dropdown menu.
+Settings should work as described above.
+(Please note that the left-hand nav "Email" link follows Angie's mockup, but there is no setting for that page yet.)
+See: my-settings.html, my-settings_mj.html and my-settings_rg.html
+- DES-477: Item rating modal.
+On Build List, when user selects "have" from a "need/have" menu, a modal should appear asking if the user would like to rate the item.
+Please see: build-list-rate.html
+- CSS changes includes the above, as well code formatting changes and removal of references to the old 3-step progress bar.